max-ieremenko/SqlDatabase/Examples/ConfigurationFile/README.md

 SELECT version FROM public.version WHERE module_name = 'database'
 ```

+Warn: SqlDatabase does not validate the provided script, please make sure that script is working before running SqlDatabase.

 ## setCurrentVersion

 An sql script to update the current version of database, see [database upgrade](../MigrationStepsFolder).